Optical Tracking Technology Explained

 3D Localization and Position Tracking

-3D localization technology or 3D position tracking is motion capture of objects is the physical world.
-It refers to measuring an object’s 3D position and orientation within a defined space relative to a known reference point.
-This is typically done by tracking six degrees of freedom (6DOF): three positional (X, Y, Z) and three angular coordinates (roll, pitch, yaw).
+3D localization technology, or 3D position tracking, is the motion capture of objects in the physical world.
+It refers to precisely measuring an object’s 3D position and orientation within a defined space relative to a known reference point.
+This is typically achieved by tracking six degrees of freedom (6DOF): three positional coordinates (X, Y, Z) and three angular coordinates (roll, pitch, yaw).

 Optical Tracking Technology